 - Breeders assert that this dog is purebred because they believe Bulldogs are naturally created with the gene responsible for long hairs, albeit rare.

-- Reputable breeders know that Bulldogs didn’t have the long hair gene when they were first developed, but through time, they may have mated “naturally” with local ratter dogs which produced their long hair.
+- Reputable breeders know that Bulldogs didn’t have the long hair gene when they were first developed, but through time, they may have mated “naturally” with local ratter dogs, which produced their long hair.

 If you really want to know if your long-haired French Bulldog is purebred, have them undergo a breed identification test.

-What Does the Fluffy French Bulldog Look Like?
+Fluffy French Bulldog Appearance

 Fluffy French Bulldogs have a longer coat than the ones typical for the breed, but it is only medium length.
-If you imagine a pup whose hair sweeps the floor, you are in for a disappointment.

 Here are their most common coat colors:

-Black Fluffy Frenchie
+Black

 A black fluffy French Bulldog sports a stunning black coat.
 They may have white markings on their chest, but they may also be solid black.

-Lilac and Fawn Fluffy Frenchie
+Lilac and Fawn

 Lilac and fawn Fluffy Frenchies combine two distinct colors on their coats.
-They usually have a fawn or isabella base with a tone of lilac or a twice diluted black shade.
+They usually have a fawn or isabella base with a tone of lilac or a twice-diluted black shade.

-Blue and Tan Fluffy Frenchie
+Blue and Tan

 A blue and tan fluffy French Bulldog has two noticeable colors on its coat: silvery gray and tan.
-They may also have some white markings on their body as exemplified in the picture above.
+They may also have some white markings on their body, as exemplified in the picture above.

-White Fluffy Frenchie
+White

 A white fluffy Frenchie is either pure white or has shades of cream on its body.
 Whatever their dominant color is, they’ll surely stop you in your tracks when you come across them on the streets.